FuelLabs/EVM-Wallet-Connector/packages/wallet-connector-evm/README.md

 The Connector follows the new standard for Fuel compatible [Wallet Connectors](https://github.com/FuelLabs/fuels-wallet/wiki/Fuel-Wallet-Connectors), creating a more integrated ecosystem.

-To allow user to use a MetaMask wallet on Fuel we use a [Predicates]() on Fuel Network, that allow transactions to be validated using a script.
+To enable the use of a MetaMask wallet on Fuel we use [Predicates]() on Fuel Network, that allow transactions to be validated using a script.

 Bellow we share a model that explains how our EVM Connector works.